-A.1.1 Miscellaneous (continued) MST.0036: PPL/LAPL learning objectives in the Meteorological Information part of the PPL/LAPL syllabus Objective Member States should develop proportionate learning objectives in the 'Meteorological Information' part of the PPL/LAPL syllabus.
-Deliverable Learning objectives, with related question bank Due Date 2022 Q4 Status Closed.
-FOCA uses the EASA syllabus.
-Meteorological Information is being tested as part of the PPL/LAPL syllabus.
-MST.0041: Har monisation in Helicopter AOC approvals, procedures and documents Objective Member States should harmonise and, to the extent possible, simplify the application processes in the area of commercial operations with helicopters, including the use of common application forms and compliance lists Deliverable Different Papers Due Date 2023 - 2024 Status Closed
+A.1.1 Miscellaneous (continued)

+MST.0041: Harmonisation in Helicopter AOC approvals, procedures and documents

+Objective Member States should harmonise and, to the extent possible, simplify the application processes in the area of commercial operations with helicopters, including the use of common application forms and compliance lists

+Deliverable Different Papers

+Due Date 2023 - 2024

+Status Closed

-A.1.2 Safety management system
+A.1.2 Safety ı management system

-FOCA actions ( open/in progress)
+FOCA action FOCA actions (open/in progress)

-FOCA.01: SMS Maturity Level

-Objective Assess SMS indicator

-Deliverable SMS indicators

-Due Date 2022 Q3

-Status In progress

-FOCA.02: Risk & Performance Based Oversight (R/PBO)
+FOCA.02: Ri sk & Performance Based Oversight (R/PBO)

 Objective Implement risk and performance based oversight.
-Meeting regulatory requirements Improved used of existing resources The oversight programme shall be developed taking into account the specific nature of the organisation, the complexity of its activities, the results of past certification and/or oversight activities, and shall be based on the assessment of associated risks
+Meeting regulatory requirements Improved used of existing resources

+The oversight programme shall be developed taking into account the specific nature of the organisation, the complexity of its activities, the results of past certification and/or oversight activities, and shall be based on the assessment of associated risks

-Deliverable Office-wide elicitation and operationalisation
+Deliverable Office-wide elicitation and operationalisation RBO POA in EMPIC RBO AMO CAMO in EMPIC RBO AOC in EMPIC

-Due Date End of 2024
+Due Date 2024 Q2/2025 tbd

+Status 1) Closed

-Status In progress
+2) + 3) In progress

-FOCA.21: Infor mal technical discussions with safety managers
+FOCA.21: In formal technical discussions with safety managers

-Objective Perform informal technical discussions with safety managers from the industry to identify blind spots or unfavourable trends.
+Objective Perform informal technical discussions with safety managers from the industry to iden- tify blind spots or unfavourable trends.

 Deliverable Inputs from informal technical discussions

 Due Date Ongoing

-Status In progress
+Status In progress.
+Next discussions planned for 2025.

-EPAS MSTs

-NIL open/in pro gress

-EPAS MSTs (clo sed)

-MST.0002: Pro motion of SMS

-Objective Member States should encourage implementation of safety promotion material devel- oped by the European Safety Promotion Network, the SMICG and other relevant sources of information on the subject of safety management.

-Deliverable Guidance/training material/best practices
+FOCA action s (implemented/closed)

+FOCA.01: SM FOCA.01: SMS Maturity Level

+Objective Assess SMS indicator

+Deliverable SMS indicators

 Due Date Continuous

-Status Closed.
+Status Implemented

+A.1.2 Safety management system (continued) EPAS MSTs EPAS MSTs (implemented/closed) MST.0002: P Promotion of SMS Objective Member States should encourage implementation of safety promotion material devel- oped by the European Safety Promotion Network, the SMICG and other relevant sources of information on the subject of safety management.
+Deliverable Guidance/training material/best practices Due Date Continuous Status Implemented.
 There are effective mechanisms in place.

-A.1.2 Safety ma anagement system (continued) MST.0026: SMS Assessment Objective Without prejudice to any obligations stemming from the SES ATM Performance Scheme, Member States should make use of the EASA management system assessment tool to support risk- and performance-based oversight.
+MST.0026: S MS Assessment Objective Without prejudice to any obligations stemming from the SES ATM Performance Scheme, Member States should make use of the EASA management system assessment tool to support risk- and performance-based oversight.
 Member States should provide feedback to EASA on how the tool is used for the purpose of standardisation and continual im- provement of the assessment tool.
-Deliverable Feedback on the use of the tool Feedback on the status of SMS compliance and performance Due Date Continuous with bi-annual reporting (April/October) Status Closed
+Deliverable Feedback on the use of the toolFeedback on the status of SMS compliance and performance Due Date Continuous with bi-annual reporting (April/October) Status Closed